Using Purge Gas When Thermal Testing

 Thermal Platform with Probing Cover & Nitrogen(g) Inlet

 In simple terms, condensation occurs when the air temperature drops below the dew point.
-Above the dew point more moisture evaporates from surfaces than condenses, below the dew point more water condenses on surfaces than evaporates.
-The dew point is a temperature determined by the combined effects of the surface temperature and the relative moisture content of the air (assuming same atmospheric pressure).
+Above the dew point, more moisture evaporates from surfaces than condenses, below the dew point more water condenses on surfaces than evaporates.
+The dew point is a temperature determined by the combined effects of the surface temperature and the relative moisture content of the air (assuming the same atmospheric pressure).

 Sometimes the question comes up if CO2 (Carbon Dioxide) can be used as a purging gas.
 The quick answer is no. Although CO2 from a tank is dry and displaces moist air, CO2 can react with water to produce carbonic acid which of course is corrosive.
-As long as there is not moisture to begin with, CO2 would work but it is generally not recommended.
+As long as there is no moisture, to begin with, CO2 would work but it is generally not recommended.
 Other gasses such as Argon can also be used but are generally more expensive.
 If your facility provides clean dry compressed air, often this can be successfully used to purge, especially if your air is really dry (some facilities add a desiccator system to air supply) and temperatures are not so extreme (~above -20° C as a rule of thumb).

 Your requirements may vary but as a starting point in a small benchtop enclosure or chamber 15 – 20 SCFM for an initial flow rate to displace moist air followed by a reduced rate of 3-5 SCFM two to three minutes after openings have been closed.
 Too much flow on an ongoing basis can create air temperature gradients inside the box.